 I didn’t even get an afternoon of “true” unemployment.

 Even this weekend, I got a personal email from the recruiter letting me know how excited they were for me to be starting on Monday.
-This is a multi-billion dollar company with thousands and thousands of employees.
 To say that I was impressed by the efficiency and professionalism through this entire process is an understatement.

-During my search, I had other companies that I was talking to.
-This is actually atypical for me.
-It sounds strange, but my last three jobs were essentially I knew I wanted to work for Company X, and so I figured out how to make it happen.
+During my search, I had other companies that I was talking to about various positions, which is atypical for me.
+It sounds strange, but my last three jobs were mostly I knew I wanted to work for Company X, and so I figured out how to make it happen.
 In fact, with one of my past employers, I purchased my house less than a mile from to their headquarters with the intent of going to work for them eventually.

 I did, 8 months later.

 This time around, after expanding my community involvement over the last six years, I put out feelers to see what was out there.
-I blasted my resume out to some places I had no connection with, sure, but for the most part I tried to focus on where I could leverage my professional network to some degree.
+I blasted my resume out to some places I had no connection with, sure, but for the most part, I tried to focus on where I could leverage my professional network to some degree.
 However, none of them got as far into the process as the company that I accepted a position with, even though they all had a much more extended period to try.

-When I told them what it was, I was quickly told that was way too much and then that was the end of the call.
+When I told them the number, she cut me off to say that was way too, and that was the end of the call.
 I swear the entire event lasted less than a minute.
 I was driving home, but I couldn’t stop laughing after I hung up.
 It didn’t upset me, in a way I respected her for just getting to the point.
 Nobody wasted any time.

 Still, maybe tell me I’m pretty before you dump me.

 Another vendor, I applied for a sales position with back in March.
 I had multiple internal referrals.
-I don’t have a background in sales, but I know the technical subject matter inside and out from a post-sales role, and wanted to at least see if I could talk about making the jump.
+I don’t have a background in sales, but I know the technical subject matter inside and out from a post-sales role and want to see at least if I could talk about making the jump.
 I had the contact information for the hiring manager and left a voicemail one afternoon as an introduction, but I didn’t hear a peep from anyone for a long time.

-Finally after two months, during the last week of interviews with my new employer, the recruiter reached out to let me know I was actually one of two people being considered.
+Finally after two months, during the last week of interviews with my new employer, the recruiter reached out to let me know I was under consideration, but one of two candidates.
 Then despite the excitement in that call, I didn’t hear anything else from them again until after I had another offer.
-I was then told I was no longer under consideration despite never having spoken to anyone else.
+At that point, I was told I was no longer under consideration despite never having spoken to anyone else.

-For a brief period of time, I considered the possibility of relocating.
+For a brief time, I considered the possibility of relocating.
 One VAR that I applied to, I had an internal referral for and the day after filling out the application got an email from the recruiting manager to let me know they were interested.
 He asked when I was available for a call, so I replied with possible times over the next few days.
 I then didn’t hear anything back for a week.
 I politely replied again with some refreshed dates and got an apology for missing the previous email.
-I was told I’d be called that next afternoon, but my phone never rang.
-I reached out to my internal contact to see what was going on, and then the next week got another email with a time scheduled for a call, and we had a nice chat.
+We agreed that I’d get a phone interview that next afternoon, but my phone never rang.
+I reached out to my internal contact to see what was going on, and then the next week got another email with a time scheduled for a call, and we had a friendly chat.

 Then I was told a recruiting coordinator would be setting up another interview with one of the hiring managers.
-Except that scheduling process was just me being told when they’d call me.
+Except that scheduling process was me getting notification of when they’d call me.
 No asking if it worked, just a date and time predefined.
-In all my interviews I’d never had it happen that was and my initial reaction was that it was very off putting.
-In this case, their date and time was about the worst option it could be in that time period, so I asked to have it rescheduled.
+In all my interviews I’d never had it happen that way, and my initial reaction was that it was very off-putting.
+In this case, the date and time was about the worst option it could be, so I asked to have it rescheduled.

-The next assigned date (again not even bothering to ask me for suggestions) actually worked for me but then 15 minutes before the call was told the manager was stuck traveling.
-Totally understandable, given the nature of what we do.
+The next assigned date (again not even bothering to ask me for suggestions) worked for me but then 15 minutes before the call I received an email notifying me the manager was stuck traveling.
+Understandable, given the nature of what we do.
 But the call was rescheduled again, and then again.
-Each time never asking me when I was actually available.
+Each time they were never asking me when I was available.
 Finally, the call comes, and I’ll be damned if it’s one of my poorest interviews in recent memory.

-Information that I could have told you about in my sleep, that I’ve talked about in every interview I’ve probably done in the last few years, or that I’ve talked to customers about on a daily basis, I just choaked on.
-Based on my experiences in the process at that point, I didn’t really even want the job and wasn’t interested in relocating.
+Information that I could have told you about in my sleep, that I’ve talked about in every interview I’ve probably done in the last few years, or that I’ve talked to customers about daily, I choked on.
+Based on my experiences in the process at that point, I didn’t even want the job and wasn’t interested in relocating.
 The whole thing felt like it was my body’s involuntary way of just making sure I didn’t stand a chance.

-Despite being an uncomfortable mess, I was told that I’d proceed to another interview but … here’s the kicker … they didn’t really have a need to fill the position at this time.
+Despite being an uncomfortable mess, they told me that I’d proceed to another interview but … here’s the kicker … they didn’t need to fill the position at this time.
 I’m just on a list, I guess.
 Someone else told me that they went through multiple interviews with the same company to be told the same thing at the end.